theo-fernandez/chopsticks/README.md

 Our model proved Wikipedia wrong.
 Using the official rules of the game, wikipedia lists possible hand states that should not be reachable.
 However, our model showed that some of these unreachable states are in fact reachable when a player attacks themselves.

 We also proved the maximum game length where no game states are repeated on Wikipedia wrong.
-Wikipedia says the maximum number of moves should be 9 for no revisitation, but we found a trace length with 10 moves.
+Wikipedia says the maximum number of moves should be 9 for no revisitation, but we found a trace length with 12 moves.
+We wanted to find the maximum game given no revisitations, but was limited by time and temporal forge's max trace length.

 ## General Observations
 Temporal Forge could be difficult to use when trying to find a specific state.
 For example, we wanted to check that in each board state, that specific board state had never existed before.
 Without using partial functions, checking that a board state has not existed before seems to be impossible.